cazala/synaptic/README.md

 `var myLSTM = new Architect.LSTM(2,4,4,4,1);`

-That LSTM network has three memory block assemblies, with 4 memory blocks each, and their own input gates, memory cells, forget gates and output gates.
+That LSTM network has 3 memory block assemblies, with 4 memory cells each, and their own input gates, memory cells, forget gates and output gates.

 ####Liquid